 As soon as I knew about pre-processors, I wanted to test them so bad then I stumbled upon Sass website.
 Syntactically awesome they said?
-I totally love anything with awesome attached to it because I feel I’m awesome (especially around opposite genders :D).
+I totally love anything with awesome attached to it because I feel awesome.

 I program in python and even though strict indentations may be a pain, that pain has become my honey.
 I fell in love with the indented Sass (not SASS).
 I love checking out Ana Tudor and Hugo Giraudel's works.
 A lot more awesome people like Mason Wendell who created breakpoint (a compass extension I can not do without).
 All these great people in the community have once used the indented Sass but now, they all write SCSS.